Correct a Record

 *If the biological father or the mother is under the age of 18, the VDP must also be signed by his or her parent or guardian.

-IMPORTANT: Before signing a VDP, you must receive verbal notice or view the “Power of Two” video which is available on this webpage or in the Vital Records office.
-You must also receive written notice of the legal consequences of signing the VDP, the rights and responsibilities that arise from signing the VDP, and alternatives to signing a VDP.
-To listen to the verbal presentation, DIAL 1-877-886-5332.
-Select options 2, then 6.
-Press 1 for English or 2 for Spanish.
+Important: Before signing a VDP, individuals must receive verbal notice or view the “Power of Two” video, available on this webpage or at the Vital Records office.
+Written notice outlining the legal consequences, rights and responsibilities, and alternatives to signing the VDP must also be provided.

 Vital Records